k1tk4t5/venuscats/README.md

 This repository contains starter code for a basic HTML/CSS/Javascript website.

 ## Intro
 The frontend of a website boils down to 3 components: the structure of the site (HTML), how the site looks (CSS), and how the site functions (Javascript/JS).
-In this demo, we'll be pure HTML/CSS/Javascript.
+In this demo, we'll be using pure HTML/CSS/Javascript.
 It is a compilation of HTML, CSS, JS starting ideas and concepts that you can use for your ZotHacks project or whatever project you want.

 ## Installation
 - No installation is needed!
 Just drag the HTML file into your browser.
 - If you use VSCode, there is a great [extension](https://ritwickdey.github.io/vscode-live-server/) that makes developing frontend apps much easier.
-Any change you make will be directly reflected in the website instead of you having to drag the HTML file into your browser agian.
+Any change you make will be directly reflected in the website instead of you having to drag the HTML file into your browser again.

 ## Resources
 If you've never built a website before, here are a few resources to get you started.